 What is building up paint layers and why should you care?

-Simply put: putting multiple layers of paint or medium on your canvas (letting each layer dry before adding the next).
-Layering your paints can make landscape paintings look for realistic and abstract art have more depth and interest.
+Simply put, it means putting multiple layers of paint or medium on your canvas.
+Let each layer dry before adding the next.
+Layering your paints can make landscape paintings look more realistic and make abstract art have more depth and interest.

 It also makes your final painting more cohesive.